• 85 East Newton St, Rm 912, Boston, MA 02118

 Primary Supervisor / Core Faculty

 Dr. Lin Piwowarczyk is a psychiatrist, board certified in psychiatry and internal medicine who has been a co-founder and director of the Boston Center for Refugee Health and Human Rights (“BCRHHR”) at Boston Medical Center.
 She received her M.D. degree from the Academy of Medicine, Wroclaw, Poland, M.P.H. from Boston University, and completed a residency in Internal Medicine at Carney Hospital and Psychiatry residency at Boston City Hospital.
-She is an Associate Professor of Psychiatry, Chobanian & Avedisian School of Medicine and a Distinguished Fellow of the American Psychiatric Association.
+She is an Emeritus Associate Clinical Professor of Psychiatry, Chobanian & Avedisian School of Medicine and a Distinguished Fellow of the American Psychiatric Association.
 Dr. Lin was awarded the Sarah Haley Memorial Award for Clinical Excellence by the International Society for Traumatic Stress Studies.
 She has provided health care for immigrant and refugee populations, including survivors of torture, for over thirty years.
 She first began working with refugees in 1993, as a Fellow in International Psychiatry at the Indochinese Psychiatry Clinic, Brighton, MA and also completed an internship at the Geneva headquarters of the United Nations High Commissioner for Refugees.
 She served on the Executive Committee of the National Consortium of Torture Treatment Programs 2002-2021 and is its immediate Past President.
 In May 2017, Dr. Piwowarczyk accepted the Human Rights Award on behalf of the NCTTP from the American Psychiatric Association.
 In 2022, she was awarded the Sarah B. Ignatius Award for Justice& Excellence in Law by the Political Asylum/Immigration Project.
-Her affiliation with CMTP began in 2018 as a site supervisor for Interns assigned to the Refugee clinic (BCRHHR).
-She is of eastern European descent, identifies as cisgender heterosexual female, raised in a Christian home.
+Her affiliation with CMTP began IN 2018 as a site supervisor for Interns assigned to BCRHHR.
+She is of eastern European descent, identifies as cisgender heterosexual female, raised in a Christian home

 Martha Vibbert, Ph.D.